Rouvin-rebello/COSC_3P99/README.md

 the primary means of assessing the thoroughness of tests.
 However, these methods often overlook the semantic importance of different parts of the code, leading to scenarios where a high coverage percentage does not nec- essarily equate to effective testing.
-To address this, we propose a novel approach to software coverage, termed Semantic Coverage, which introduces a more meaningful way to measure code coverage by assigning weigh- tages to different segments of a function based on their significance.
+To address this, we propose a novel approach to software coverage, termed **Semantic Coverage**, which introduces a more meaningful way to measure code coverage by assigning weigh- tages to different segments of a function based on their significance.
 Each function is divided into distinct code splits—Core Functionality, Boundary Conditions and Edge Cases, Error Handling, Integration Points, User In- terface Interactions, Security Features, Performance and Scalability, Configuration and Environment, and Output